Demographics of Brazil: Religion

 According to the IBGE census 2010 64.6% are Roman Catholics; 24% are Protestants and other Christians, 8% are agnostics, atheists or have no religion, 2% are followers of Spiritism, and 1% are members of other religions.
 Some of these religions are Jehovah's Witnesses (1,100,000), Latter-day Saints (200,000), Buddhism (215,000), Judaism (86,000), and Islam (27,000).
+In 2020, it was estimated that 48% were Roman Catholic; 33% Protestant; 14% irreligious; 2% Spiritist; 2% other Christian; 1% Afro-Brazilian religious; and 0.5% other.
+In another 2020 study by the Association of Religion Data Archives, Christians made up 90.77% of the population; among Christians, 70.57% were Roman Catholic; 15.12% Protestant; 12.23% Independents, 0.12% Orthodox, and 0.09% unaffiliated Christian.
+Kardecist spiritism was the second-largest religion practiced in Brazil as ARDA's 2020 study, with 4.83% of the population.
+Of its 3.03% irreligious population, 2.59% were agnostic and 0.44% atheist.

 Brazil has the largest Roman Catholic population in the world.

 Followers of Protestantism are rising in number.
 Until 1970, the majority of Brazilian Protestants were adherents of "traditional churches", mostly Lutherans, Presbyterians and Baptists.
 There are 120,000 Episcopalians in 9 dioceses (Anglican Episcopal Church of Brazil).
 Since then, numbers of Pentecostal and Neopentecostal adherents have increased significantly.

 Islam in Brazil was first practiced by African slaves.
 The Muslim population in Brazil is made up mostly of Arab immigrants.

 The largest population of Buddhists in Latin America lives in Brazil, due greatly to Brazil's large Japanese population.

-Languages

-Portuguese is the only official language of Brazil.
-It is spoken by nearly the entire population and is virtually the only language used in schools, newspapers, radio, TV and for all business and administrative purposes.
-Moreover, Brazil is the only Portuguese-speaking nation in the Americas, making the language an important part of Brazilian national identity.

-Many Amerindian languages are spoken daily in indigenous communities, primarily in Northern Brazil.
-Although many of these communities have significant contact with Portuguese, there are incentives stimulating preservation and the teaching of native languages.
-According to SIL International, 133 Native American languages are currently endangered.
-Some of the largest indigenous language groups include Arawak, Carib, Macro-Gê and Tupi.
-In 2006, the City of São Gabriel da Cachoeira in the region of Cabeça do Cachorro (Northwestern region of the State of Amazonas), has adopted some indigenous languages as some of its other official languages along with Portuguese.